 By Maud Kersnowski Sachs

 On the night of Monday, February 27th, swastikas were carved into the front doors of the Fourth Universalist Society in New York City.
 The day before, I had walked through those doors with my nine-year-old daughter.
 We’ve attended Sunday services there off and on for a while.
 My daughter loves everything about Unitarian Universalism (UU).
 It’s a safe place for her, full of caring, thoughtful, accepting people who share our liberal values.
-During the coffee hour, her Sunday School teacher, Patty, informed me that during class my daughter had shared about my recent treatment for breast cancer.** I was so relieved she had found a place to talk about mommy having cancer.
+During the coffee hour, the Sunday School teacher, Patty, informed me that my daughter had shared about my recent treatment for breast cancer.** I was so relieved she had found a place to talk about mommy being sick.
 That’s the kind of place Unitarian fellowships are.
 They’re welcoming and lacking in judgment.

-On the walk home, I promised my daughter that even though I’d rather sleep in on Sundays, we would start going to Fourth Universalist.
-And now that place has hate carved on the doors.
+On the walk home, my daughter talked about going to Fourth Universalist more regularly, even though I’d rather sleep in on Sundays.
+And now that place has hate carved in the doors.

 Most of the congregation found out about the swastikas in an email from Rev. Schuyler Vogel sent on Tuesday afternoon:

 “We don’t know who is responsible for the vandalism.
 We don’t know whether they were responding to our new status as a sanctuary congregation, or to our Black Lives Matter banner, or simply to the increasing tide of bigotry and divisiveness in our country.

 We do know where we stand though.
 Our congregation has long been a refuge and a voice against hatred and close-mindedness.
 Such horrid actions must only strengthen our resolve regarding the need for a powerful, love-filled and prophetic voice of Unitarian Universalism.
 The real work of justice is not going to be easy.
 But I am proud to be part of a congregation committed to the task.”